It's easy to feel helpless.

 At the time of a funeral, many people offer help and support to the grieving person.
 As the weeks and months pass everyone's lives move forward and they generally forget to follow up on their offerings of help and support.
 Be the person who follows up.
 You don't have to give all of your energy, but your caring will be appreciated and will provide untold comfort.

 8. Recommend help.

-- Recommend help.
-There is only so much that a friend or family member can offer to someone who is grieving without putting too much strain on themselves.
+There's only so much a friend or family member can offer to someone who is grieving without putting too much strain on themselves.
 Gently suggest seeking therapeutic help to give them a special place to cope with their loss.

-Finally, keep in mind that loss is not just felt through death.
+Keep in mind that loss isn't just felt through death.
 It can be the loss of a job, a divorce, the loss of an ideal or expectation and so much more.
 Loss is a difficult thing to work through and your role as a supporter is both unique and vital.